schmidt-x/RawHID/README.md

 To find your device, call `HidDevices.Find(...)`.

-This method returns `HidDeviceInfo` object, that contains the device specific information:
+This function returns `HidDeviceInfo` object, that contains the device specific information:

 ```ahk
 #Requires AutoHotkey v2.0